OFF PLANET ART

 APR 2022

-OSIRIS-REx now has a green light to visit ANOTHER asteroid after returning Bennu's samples to Earth in September of 2023.
-The new asteroid in question?
-Apophis, another asteroid with a similar orbit as earth, calculated to be approaching earth in 2029.
-It will get so CLOSE to Earth, people in Europe and Africa will be able to see Apophis with their naked eye!
+Apophis, an asteroid with a similar orbit as earth, is the new target.
+It will get so CLOSE to Earth, people in Europe and Africa will be able to see Apophis with their naked eye in 2029!

 OCT-NOV 2022